rikbruil/Doctrine-Specification/README.md

 Since I like Doctrine's Paginator object, I wanted to be able to use that in combination with the Specification pattern.

 ## Usage

+Install the latest version with `composer require rikbruil/doctrine-specification`

 ```php
 // Not using the lib